dmlc/xgboost/doc/model.md

 ### The Structure Score

 Here is the magical part of the derivation.
-After reformalizing the tree model, we can write the objective value with the ``$ t $``-th tree as:
+After reformalizing the tree model, we can write the objective value with the ``$ t$``-th tree as:

 ```math
 Obj^{(t)} &\approx \sum_{i=1}^n [g_i w_q(x_i) + \frac{1}{2} h_i w_{q(x_i)}^2] + \gamma T + \frac{1}{2}\lambda \sum_{j=1}^T w_j^2\\